Flowtyio/flowty-drops/README.md

 3. @Container - Holds Drop resources in it.
 4. @{Minter} - A resource interface that creators can implement to be compatible with FlowtyDrops.
 When constructing a drop, you must supply a `Capability<&{Minter}>` to it.
-5. {Switch} - A struct interface that is responsible for whether a phase is active or not.
+5. {Switcher} - A struct interface that is responsible for whether a phase is active or not.
 For example, one implementation could be configured to start a phase at a time in the future, while another could turn start based on block height.
 6. {AddressVerifier} - A struct interface that is responsible for determining if an account is permitted to mint or not.
 For example, one implementation might permit any account to mint as many as it wants, while another might check an allow-list.